Explore Australia

 Tips from experienced anglers on identifying productive fishing locations

-Fish congregate around structure - rocks, weed beds, drop-offs, and submerged objects provide shelter and ambush points.
-When exploring new fishing spots, look for:
+Fish congregate around structure — rocks, weed beds, drop-offs, and submerged objects provide shelter and ambush points.

 - Rocky outcrops and reef systems